1980 Formula One season: Round 3: South Africa

 The F1 teams arrived in South Africa in March, at the fast Kyalami circuit between Johannesburg and Pretoria in the midst of an African summer.
-Alain Prost crashed his McLaren at the Esses and broke his wrist; he would miss this and the next race in Long Beach; while Marc Surer had it worse – he crashed heavily at Crowthorne and broke his leg; he missed the next 3 races.
-Like Interlagos before, the even higher altitude of Kyalami helped the Renaults even more so than in Brazil, and this proved to be an invaluable advantage, and the yellow French cars dominated the race.
-And as in São Paulo, Jabouille led for a while and retired, and Arnoux took the lead from 2nd place and won the race.
-However, this race effectively brought the FISA–FOCA war into the spotlight.
-FISA, the governing body of international motorsports (and the organization that the 3 big constructors – Renault, Ferrari and Alfa Romeo – were aligned to) led by Jean-Marie Balestre, argued that the ground effect cars of the time were too fast through corners, and FOCA (Formula One Constructors' Association, representing the mostly British independent constructors) led by Bernie Ecclestone and Max Mosley, argued that the superior road-holding of the independent teams' cars equalized their cars to the power advantages that particularly the Renaults had.
+Alain Prost crashed his McLaren at the Esses and broke his wrist; he would miss this and the next race in Long Beach; while Marc Surer crashed heavily at Crowthorne and broke his leg; he missed the next 3 races.
+Like Interlagos before, the higher altitude of Kyalami helped the Renault cars which dominated the race.
+Jabouille led for a while and retired, and Arnoux took the lead from 2nd place and won the race.
+This race effectively brought the FISA–FOCA war into the spotlight; FISA, the governing body of international motorsports (and the organization that the 3 big constructors – Renault, Ferrari and Alfa Romeo – were aligned to) led by Jean-Marie Balestre, argued that the ground effect cars of the time were too fast through corners, and FOCA (Formula One Constructors' Association, representing the mostly British independent constructors) led by Bernie Ecclestone and Max Mosley, argued that the superior road-holding of the independent teams' cars equalized their cars to the power advantages that particularly the Renaults had.

 Round 4: United States West

-A stop-over in Long Beach, California right next to the Hollywood-dominated landscape of Los Angeles happened 4 weeks after the South African race.
-The typically pleasant and sunny weather there gave for a relaxed atmosphere at this tight, twisty and rough street circuit (1 of 2 on the calendar – the other being Monaco) which was in contrast to the previous 3 quick Southern Hemisphere circuits used thus far in the season.
-With its tight, slow layout being lined with unforgiving concrete walls, Long Beach was known then to be the toughest and most punishing race of the season on the car and driver.
-Nelson Piquet effectively dominated this race in his Brabham-Ford/Cosworth – he took pole, set fastest lap, led from start to finish and took his first of 23 race victories.
-But the race itself was littered with accidents – there was a pile-up at the Le Gasomet hairpin caused by Alfa Romeo driver Bruno Giacomelli and the 40-year-old Swiss Clay Regazzoni crashed appallingly at the end of the long, flat-out Shoreline Drive when the brakes on his Ensign failed and he crashed head on at 180 mph into Ricardo Zunino's parked Brabham, then through some tires and into a concrete wall.
+A stop-over in Long Beach, California right next to the Industrial landscape of Los Angeles happened 4 weeks after the South African race.
+The hot weather gave for a heated atmosphere at the first street circuit (1 of 2 on the calendar – the other being Monaco) which was in contrast to the previous 3 quick Southern Hemisphere circuits used thus far in the season.
+With its tight, slow layout being lined with concrete walls, Long Beach was known then to be the most punishing race of the season on the car and driver.
+Nelson Piquet won every award to win this race in his Brabham-Ford/Cosworth – he took pole, set fastest lap, led from start to finish and took his first of 23 race victories.
+The race itself saw multiple accidents – there was a pile-up at the Le Gasomet hairpin caused by Alfa Romeo driver Bruno Giacomelli, and the 40-year-old Swiss Clay Regazzoni crashed at the end of the long, flat-out Shoreline Drive when the brakes on his Ensign failed and he collided head on at 180 mph into Ricardo Zunino's parked Brabham, then through some tires and into a concrete wall.
 The Swiss was critically injured, but survived; he would be paralyzed from the waist down for the rest of his life.